MonoidMusician/blog/sources/reformed_oop.md

 example = do
   ref <- Ref.new 0
   -- You have to import the file
-  -- and remember where the object goes
+  -- and remember where the object goes:
+  -- the first or the last argument?
   Ref.write 1 ref
   Ref.read ref
   -- 1